 Loose Leash Walking

-For many this behavior can take a while to accomplish.
+For many, this behavior can take a while to accomplish.
 It can be challenging, especially in a city with lots of distractions that are either appealing or startling.
 Be patient.
 Keep at it.
 Progress here is often slow and sneaky.
-I like to work with a long line or hands free in a space safe to do so.
+I like to work with a long line or hands-free in a space safe to do so.
 It makes it less intense.
-Use super high value food.
-Use our handy Worksheet.
+Use super high-value food.
 While you are teaching use a harness that helps alleviate pulling.
 Talk to your trainer or local Pet Supply Person and take your pup in for a fitting.
-For ‘real life’ applications I like to do my ‘self imposed quotas’.
+For ‘real life’ applications I like to do my ‘self-imposed quotas’.
 They look like this; along this fence line I will keep my pup’s focus and do some turns and change my gate.
 For the length of this hedge or for this whole block I will practice my loose leash moves.
 In the city a big distraction is very likely to come along.
 Just relax, let the pup check it out.
 See if they will orientate back to you.
 If they do, reward!
 I will always mix in free sniff time and exploration with my desire to have my dog beside me at a pace I want.

 Impulse control is so important for dogs to learn and helpful in so many different scenarios.
 Once you have taught your dog the concept of leaving something (food, toy or the family cat) start to expand.
 Set up a scenario where you plant something on the sidewalk, maybe a ball or a piece of bread.
 You could try dropping a bit of food on the floor in the kitchen.
 As always set the dog up to succeed and use tools to manage, such as a leash.
 You don’t want to stage a training sessions with a sandwich on a coffee table and have the dog manage to grab it and eat it.
 If you have little kids it is not difficult to have ‘real life’ situations to work on the behavior of the dog leaving the food the kid is eating.
 Be sure and pay your dog very well for leaving whatever you ask him to leave.
 If he left the bread you planted on the sidewalk, reward him with a piece of steak.